Alcohol

 Quick Facts

-• Addiction is hard to overcome but it is ever too late to seek help.
+• Addiction is hard to overcome but it is never too late to seek help.
 Call or text 988 or visit the Hawaii CARES website.
-You cannot always tell how strong a drink is by its taste.

 Alcohol Poisoning